What is a Multimeter?

 A parallax error is a perceived difference in the position of an object when viewed from two different lines of sight.

 This occurs when viewing an analog multitester from the side.
 For example when viewed from the left hand side, it will look like the analog multimeter is measuring a larger value than it actually is.

 To avoid this issue, measurements from analog multimeters should only be read when directly facing the multimeter.

 Also known as a digital multitester, DMM (Digital MultiMeter) or DVOM (Digital Volt-Ohm Meter).

-In a digital multimeter the original signal is sampled, buffered, and averaged to display the measured voltage.
-An amplifier with an electronically controlled gain preconditions the signal.
+In a digital multimeter – such as a Fluke 87V digital multimeter – the original signal is sampled, buffered, and averaged to display the measured voltage.
+An amplifier with electronically controlled gain preconditions the signal.